ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.99.10:
+        *   Tempo events can be dragged in data pane.
+        *   Improved modification detection in data pane.
         *   Tweaked time display to work better with high PPQN.
     *   Version 0.99.9:
         *   Added an "Input Bus Routing" feature, where each pattern can be